eduojeda/almondbread/README.md

 # Almondbread

 Almondbread is a GPU-accelerated Mandelbrot set renderer written in C++.
-It allows you to zoom into the fractal in realtime (limited by the GPU's maximum floating point precision):
+It allows you to look around and zoom into the fractal in realtime:

 ![](res/mandelzoom_demo.webp)

-It also supports rendering the corresponding Julia set for the point under the cursor, which makes for trippy user-controlled visuals:
+It also supports rendering the corresponding Julia set for the point under the cursor, which makes for some nice trippy user-controlled visuals:

 ![](res/julia_demo.webp)